Historical USD/GBP Currency Converter Data

 History: The history of the Pound Sterling dates back to the 8th century, originating from the silver penny introduced by King Offa of Mercia.
 Over centuries, the Pound has undergone numerous transformations, including decimalization in 1971, and it remains one of the world’s leading currencies.

-British Pound Sterling is used in:
+Official Currency: British Pound Sterling is the official currency in:

 United Kingdom